- Undergraduate Academic Programs

 in Clinical Mental Health with the Counseling Program.

 Clanci Tipton is an alum of our program featured in this statewide school counseling e-newsletter.
 Also, there are several local professionals on the newly established Tennessee State School Counseling Advisor Council – including alum and adjunct professor, Dr. Greg Wallace.

-If your are a new or current adjunct professor, or are interested in becoming an adjunct professor, please visit our Adjunct Info page.
+If your are a new or current part-time faculty, or are interested in becoming a part-time faculty member, please visit our Part-Time Faculty resource page.